Some common painkillers interfere with B12 absorption

-Because NSAIDs like Ibuprofen reduce Prostaglandin production, you need to know a little about Prostaglandins in order to understand what NSAIDs do.
+Because NSAIDs like Ibuprofen reduce Prostaglandin production, you need to know a little about Prostaglandins to understand the damage NSAIDs do.

 Prostaglandins are fatty acid compounds with hormone like effects.
 The two main Prostaglandins or fatty acid compounds are powerful, locally acting vasodilators.
-That is, they widen blood vessels by relaxing smooth muscle cells in vessel walls.
+They widen blood vessels by relaxing smooth muscle cells in vessel walls.
 Relaxed smooth muscle cells, and the better blood flow they create, contribute to reducing inflammation.